-I don’t write about my eyes as often as I used to, but I’ve been having this conversation with family a lot lately.
+I don’t write about my eyes as often as I used to, but I’m going to change that.
 I have Retinitis Pigmentosa, as do a handful of other women in my family.
 We all have varying degrees.
 Some can drive, some can read without much assistance, and some are totally blind.

 I have never been able to drive.
 I do have a cane, magnifiers and bifocals, and occasionally use text to speech.
 I went through mobility training and learned how to do everyday tasks like a sighted person.
 I’ve also had a few minor surgeries like cataract removal.
 My eyes aren’t the worst in the family, but I also have other diseases such as macular degeneration.